 For more complete information on how the insanity defense works and its different variants, see FindLaw's insanity defense resources.

 One of the most serious crimes a person can be accused of is first degree murder.
-The stakes are high and the penalties can include life imprisionment or worse.
+The stakes are high and the penalties can include life imprisonment or worse.
 Now is the time to have the best possible legal defense.
-Learn more about how to defend against these charges.
-You can start by getting a free case review from a criminal defense attorney in your area.
+Contact a local criminal defense attorney to discuss your case and learn more about how to defend against a first degree murder charge.